bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-3.</b> Values of butt, round, and square (top to bottom)</i></small></small></p>

-The other attribute I want to highlight is stroke-dasharray.
-If, rather than a solid line, you would prefer a stroke consisting of dashes, this is what you would use.
-More specifically, the stroke-dasharray sets the pattern of dashes -- and the gaps between them -- with which to paint a stroke.
+<p>The other attribute I want to highlight is stroke-dasharray.
+If, rather
+than a solid line, you would prefer a stroke consisting of dashes, this is what you would use.
+More specifically, the stroke-dasharray sets the pattern of dashes -- and the gaps between them -- with which to paint a stroke.</p>

-If we set a single value, say 20, that value will be used for the length of the dash and the length of the gap.
+<p>If we set a single value, say 20, that value will be used for the length
+of the dash and the length of the gap.
 If we set two values, the first is used for the dash and the second for the gap.
 If however we set three values, the first is used for the dash, the second for the gap, and the third for the next dash.
-The values are then cycled through again, creating a repeating pattern.
+The values are then cycled through again, creating a repeating pattern.</p>

-There isn't a strict upper limit on the amount of values you provide, so there is scope to get quite creative here.
+<p>There isn't a strict upper limit on the amount of values you provide, so
+there is scope to get quite creative here.</p>

 <pre>
 // <i>Setting an irregular stroke-dasharray.</i>